LucasPlacentino/cas-sso-discord-bot/README.md

-# cas-saml-discord-bot
+# cas-sso-discord-bot
-A Discord bot for authenticating users using CAS/SAML.
+A Discord bot for authenticating users using CAS SSO.
-Links their Discord account (ID) to their CAS/SAML credentials.
-Users are able to link and unlink their account, and only one Discord ID can be linked to a CAS/SAML user.
+Links their Discord account (ID) to their CAS credentials.
+Users are able to link and unlink their account, and only one Discord ID can be linked to a CAS user.

 ### Currently at the idea stage
 Possibly replacing [our own previous bot **ULBDiscordBot**](https://github.com/bepolytech/ULBDiscordBot) and inspired by [Opensource-IIITH/Discord-CAS](https://github.com/Opensource-IIITH/Discord-CAS)